 It’s disappointing to hear this since I know the problem isn’t the hard work of these quitters, but rather a lack of knowledge of lucrative blogging, and particularly a lack of understanding of blog niche.

-Now, I’m going to reveal the secrets of niche selection, which will serve as your basis for building a successful blogging company.
+Now, I will reveal the secrets of niche selection, which will serve as your basis for building a successful blogging company.